Air Quality Forecast

 Special status notes:

-Forecast Details: Issued Friday September 21 at 8:55 AM: Saturday's Air Quality Forecast for Ozone and Particle Pollution is GOOD statewide. -- Downs
+Forecast Details: Issued Thursday April 18 at 1:26 PM: Saturday's Air Quality Forecast for Ozone and Particle Pollution is GOOD statewide.
+THIS FORECAST WILL BE UPDATED BY 3 PM FRIDAY. -- Webster

 Forecast regions are used to refer to general geographic areas of the state and air pollution obviously is not contained by these boundaries.
 If a region adjacent to the region containing your particular town is forecasted to have poorer air quality than your region, you might consider noting the health effects associated with the poorer air quality and take appropriate actions.